jofralogo/rprop/README.md

 ```

 ## Extended control
-I've been using 'rProp' mixin for a while and it cover most cases that I needed but I created another mixin called 'rpropX' for an extended control and play with longest screen size ranges.
+I've been using `rProp` mixin for a while and it cover most cases that I needed but I created another mixin called `rpropX` for an extended control and play with longest screen size ranges.

-- $xlarge-value = Value for at least 1441px.
+- `$xlarge-value` = Value for **at least** 1441px screen width.
-- $xxlarge-value = Value for at least 1921px.
+- `$xxlarge-value`  = Value for **at least** 1921px screen width.

-**NOTE:** If you don't want to set a value for a specific Media-Query screen range you can set it to "null", "_" or "n" (it must have a value, don't leave it empty).
+**NOTE:** If you don't want to set a value for a specific Media-Query screen range you can set it to `null`, `_` or `n` (it must have a value, don't leave it empty).
 In that case, that screen range will inherit the property of its closest smaller range.

 ## Example for extended control
 ```scss